Global Shares Disclosure Statement

 The purpose of this document is to set out the Pillar 3 disclosures of Global Shares Execution Services Limited as at 31 December 2021.

-Global Shares Execution Services Limited, a wholly owned subsidiary of Global Shares Public Limited Company, is regulated by the Malta Financial Services Authority (“the MFSA”).
+Global Shares Execution Services Limited, (GSESL) a wholly owned subsidiary of Global Shares Public Limited Company, is licensed to conduct investment services business under the Investment Services Act by the Malta Financial Services Authority (“the MFSA”).
 All employees are bound by the rules of the MFSA and all applicable legislation.

 The Investment Firms Regulation (“IFR”) requires investment Firms to consider the relationship between their risk and capital under Basel II.
 This is set out in the three Pillars approach: